fdu11235/MasterThesis/README.md

 ### Extensions Beyond the Original Plan

 The PDF roadmap (Steps 1-8) prescribed a minimal pipeline: three diagnostics (xi stability, KS goodness-of-fit, 1/sqrt(k) penalty), a 1D CNN, and basic agreement/quantile evaluation.
-It noted that "a second iteration can add: mean excess diagnostics, alternative GOF (Anderson-Darling), and time-series effects (declustering, tail index, etc.)."
-All of those second-iteration items are now implemented, plus several further extensions:
+A second iteration can add: mean excess diagnostics, alternative GOF (Anderson-Darling), and time-series effects (declustering, tail index, etc.).
+All of those second-iteration items are being implemented and tested, plus several further extensions:

 **Second-iteration items (all completed):**
 - Mean excess linearity score as a diagnostic channel and baseline scoring component